azapat/distributed-datavis/docs/design-document.md

 This document outlines the test plan for the DistriButed data Visualization, subject to the specific attributes as follows:

-1. **No any part of the testing system shall be released or transferred as a part of this building block.**
+1. **No any part of the Headai's existing testing system shall be released or transferred as a part of this building block.**
-2. **There will be no public implementations carried out under this plan.**
-3. **This plan adheres to and is informed by the existing implementations.**
-4. **All implementation work is the intellectual property of Headai and is proprietary.**
+2. **All implementation work of the Headai's existing testing system is the intellectual property of Headai and is proprietary.**
-5. **No any source is to be released under any circumstances.**
+3. **No any source of the Headai's existing testing system  is to be released under any circumstances.**

 ### Test plan